-3.3.12 Category 13: Downstream leased assets
+Category 13: Downstream leased assets

-Emissions from downstream leased agriculture assets in Category 13 are calculated.
-Activities that occur on leased agricultural land includes cropping, cattle and sheep grazing, and dairy farm enterprises.
+This category covers the emissions from downstream leased assets.
+Activities that occur on leased land includes cropping, cattle and sheep grazing, and dairy farm enterprises.
 Data is collected regarding the average number of livestock during the reporting period for the dairy farming, and cattle and sheep grazing and calculate emissions using factors from the NZ Government.
-For agricultural cropping, data is collected regarding the area of land (hectares or acres) and emissions are calculated using emission factors from the EcoInvent 3.8 database.
+For agricultural cropping, data is collected regarding the area of land (hectares or acres) and emissions are calculated using emission factors from the Ecolnvent 3.8 database (2021).